 - My HTC desire charger to power the board (you can even use an iPad charger)

 - HDMI to DVI-D adapter, to connect my BenQ monitor

 - USB keyboard

-Unlike Wheezy, raspbmc doesn’t come with a complete bootable OS distrubution.
-Instead, it provides an installer images which requires a working internet connection to download and configure the OS.
+Unlike Wheezy, raspbmc doesn’t come with a complete bootable OS distribution.
+Instead, it provides installer images that require a working internet connection to download and configure the OS.

 Configuring SD card with the installer is simple.
 Insert the SD card and run:

 wget http://svn.stmlabs.com/svn/raspbmc/testing/installers/python/install.py sudo chmod +x install.py sudo python install.py